About

 How is the Initiative structured and funded?

-The Governor’s Faith-Based and Community Initiative is considered a “quasi-government” office that, as a 501c3, blends public funding and private donations from individuals, foundations, and other sources.
+The Governor’s Faith-Based and Community Initiative is a 501c3 that blends public funding and private donations from individuals, foundations, and other sources.

 An appointed board of directors provides oversight and accountability to the Initiative.